-request to be issued.
-When the first request is received, the input feeder transforms said request into an input stream update for oClingo:
+Since there are no pending requests just after the start of the simulation, oClingo returns an empty task plan.
+This results in ROSoClingo awaiting a new request to be issued.
+When the first request is received, the input feeder transforms said request into an input stream update for oClingo :

 '''

 #step 1.

-request(goal(office3,office2,1),1).
+request(goal(office3, office2, 1), 2).

-#endstep.
+#end step.

 '''

-The input stream update is enclosed in #step 1. and #endstep. directives.
-The integer number following the #step represents the cycle the request is send to oClingo.
-The keyword predicate request identifies the transformed goal request issued to ROSoClingo with its first parameter and the cycle the request becomes active with its second.
-The parameters of goal state the sending office, the destination office, and an unique package identifier, in that order.
+With "#step 1." identifying the start of an input stream update and the cycle the request is send to oClingo.
+The keyword predicate "request" identifies the transformed goal request issued to ROSoClingo with its first parameter and the cycle the request becomes active with its second.
+The parameters of "goal" state the sending office, the destination office and an unique package identifier, in that order. "#end step." closes the input stream update.

-oClingo now adapts the task plan to ensure the execution of the request as shown in Table 1 under plan 1.
+oClingo now adapts the task plan to ensure the execution of the request as shown in Table I under plan 1.
 In more detail the plan involves to use the move_base action library to move the robot from office1 over office2 to office3 at the cycles 1 and 2, respectively.
 Then, the robot shall use the pickup action library to pick up the package in cycle 3 and move back to office2 in cycle 4.
-Lastly, the package is to be handed over by means of the deliver action library in cycle 5.
-Note that both the pickup and the deliver action require the package identifier as parameter.
+Lastly, the package is to be handed over by means of the deliver action library in the 5. cycle.
+Note, that both the pickup and the deliver action require the package identifier as parameter.

-ROSoClingo's action extractor takes the task plan outputted as an answer set by oClingo and publishes the action planned for the current (first) cycle on the out_rosoclingo topic as a rosoclingo/InterfaceIO message.
+ROSoClingo's action extractor takes the task plan from oClingo and publishes the action planned for the current (first) cycle on the out_rosoclingo topic as a rosoclingo/InterfaceIO message.
 The move_base interface reacts to the message, transforms the label office2 into a coordinate location and sends the result of the action back to ROSoClingo via the in_rosoclingo topic.

-In the next cycle the result is feed back into oClingo using the keyword predicate return.
+In the next cycle the result is feed back into oClingo using the keyword predicate "return".
 Assuming move_base was successful, the input feeder generates the following input stream update for the second cycle: